July 26, 2016

 Step 2: Scan or Photograph

-You saw in Step 1 that the drawing needs to be available digitally.
-For this, you can use any scanner or the camera of your smartphone.
+You have already seen in Step 1 that the drawing must be available digitally.
+You can use any scanner or the camera of your smartphone for this.
 I captured the drawing shown above with my iPad and the app Scanbot (also available for Android).

 Step 3: Install the Tawe App from Sparkol